-Government, and Delivery of Services Impact on the Impact is limited with minor to significant injuries to critical with isolated deaths Public and/or multiple injuries.
+Government, and Delivery of Services Impact on the Public Impact is limited with minor to significant injuries to critical with isolated deaths and/or multiple injuries.
 Risk for direct impact of an aircraft accident increases within Accident Potential zones and Part 77 Areas due to the increased aircraft operations.
-Impact on the None or limited economic impact.
-However, should an aircraft incident occur Economic within a heavily populated area, the damage [and impact on the economy] could be Condition of devastating. the County Impact on the Confidence is highly dependent on the public's perception on how well response and Public recovery are handled during and after an event.
-Communication is important to Confidence in maintain public trust and reduce social panic.
-Government
+Impact on the Economic Condition of the County None or limited economic impact.
+However, should an aircraft incident occur within a heavily populated area, the damage [and impact on the economy] could be devastating.
+Impact on the Public Confidence in Government Confidence is highly dependent on the public's perception on how well response and recovery are handled during and after an event.
+Communication is important to maintain public trust and reduce social panic.